 You’re getting in your own way.
 The problem isn’t just in the other person, even if their actions or behaviors are more dysfunctional than a Jerry Springer highlight reel.

 Until you talk with someone and see what is really going on, you don’t have all the facts to base your opinion on.

-Or fill in the story line with the last assumption you made about someone in your office, workspace, circle of friends, etc.
+Or fill in the storyline with the last assumption you made about someone you know.

 Opinions aren’t facts